albertony/wslkit/README.md

      Move-Item "resources\vpnkit.exe" C:\bin
      Move-Item "containers\services\vpnkit-tap-vsockd\lower\sbin\vpnkit-tap-vsockd" C:\bin
      ```
+   - Note: If you are using Docker Desktop on the host computer, it will executing its
+     own vpnkit.exe, and upon start/stop it will terminate any running `vpnkit.exe` processes.
+     This means it would also terminate such a process started by `wsl-vpnkit`, and it
+     would have to be restarted it to get it to work again.
+The workaround for this
+     is to rename the copy of `vpnkit.exe` used for WSL into somethine else, e.g. `wsl-vpnkit.exe`.
 - Copy the `vpnkit-tap-vsockd` executable into into the WSL filesystem.
 Note that
   it must be put into `/sbin` and owned by root.
 For example, from within WSL prompt:
   ```